crycode-de/mcp-can-boot/README.md

 To flash the _MCP-CAN-Boot_ bootloader you need to use an ISP programmer.

+To upload the bootloader run `pio run --target upload --environment ATmega1284P` for example.

 Make sure to set the fuse bits correctly for a 2048 words bootloader and boot resest vector enabled.
 Otherwise the bootloader will not work.

 ### Set the fuse bits